xfischer/SqlServerSpatial.Toolkit/README.md

 ### Spatial Trace

-Very useful when processing geometries. **SpatialTrace** let you track what is going on along the way.
+Very useful when processing geometries. **SpatialTrace** lets you track what is going on along the way.

 ```csharp
 SpatialTrace.Enable(); // Enables the trace